HostMetro was recently founded in 2012 to specialize in providing only shared hosting.

 Unfortunately, our background checks show generally mixed reviews about the availability (and effectiveness) of their customer support department.

 - “We are unable to log in our c-panel and email is not working.
 We have tried contacting your online support and no one is picking up.
 Will anyone of you explain to me what’s happening?”

 - “Your customer service is terrible!
 I am definitely looking for a new host.
 I was told you would get my site reactivated so I could fix things re the plugins.
 It hasn’t been done.
 This has happened sooo many times and I am done.”

-- “Hello guys, this is almost days now our websites is down and we are getting no help, taking 24hrs to reply for a ticket?
-I want help soonest, i can’t even reach you on call.”
+- “Hello guys, this is almost days now our websites are down and we are getting no help, taking 24hrs to reply for a ticket?
+I want help soonest, I can’t even reach you on call.”

 2. Price Lock Guarantee (!)